Skip to content

 Short answers, pulled from the story.

-When did Associated Television start broadcasting from London?
+When did Associated Television (ATV) start broadcasting?